smithblack-0/WorkflowForge/docs/UDPL.md

 ```

 Each resource must return a string when invoked.
 If a
 block is repeated, the resource is resampled each time.
+Resources will be sampled when the ZCP is compiled at the start of each batch.
+This means no dynamic sampling during the batch, but also means dynamic changes and feedback between batches are possible.

 #### Advanced: Resource Types